 Regular pruning is not required.
 To make plants denser and more uniformly compact, pinch new spring growth to force branching.
 On types with interesting branch structure, remove any limbs that detract from effect.
 Don’t cut into bare wood; plants won’t send out new growth.Arctostaphylos manzanita

-Native to California's inner Coast Range and the Sierra Nevada foothills.
-Grows 6-20 ft. tall, 4-10 ft. wide.
+Native to California’s inner Coast Range and the Sierra Nevada foothills.
+Grows to 6–20 ft. tall and 4–10 ft. wide.
 Picturesque branching habit, purplish-red bark.
 Small, shiny green, oval leaves.
 White to pink flowers come in drooping clusters.
 Fruit is white as it forms, matures to deep red.
 Excellent as a focal point or grouped as a large screen.